chris-coyne/job-scraping-pipeline/README.md

 - profiles.yml default schema was raw, so every dbt run output into snowflake raw schema.
 Created generate_schema_names.sql jinja to override this behavior.
 Not sure if necessary, project.yml error was found, but don't think it hurts anything.

 **Scheduling DBT**
-- Looked into using Airflow, DBT Cloud, Prefect, and Github Actions for scheduling.
+- Looked into using Airflow, DBT Cloud, Prefect, Dagster and Github Actions for scheduling.
 For this small of a project, Github Actions is the easiest to set up.
+    - Airflow may be too complex unless managing DBT and non-DBT tasks (Astronomer Cosmos recommended for DBT Airflow)
+    - Dagster worth looking into, lot of praise seen online.
 - Created a workflow in .github/workflows/dbt_schedule.yml -- runs daily at 8am CST
 - Added DBT_PROFILES_YML to secrets in GitHub repo.